 - Please bring your own water and snacks (drinking water is not available in the park).

-- Well-behaved dogs on leash are welcome, however you will not be able to enter buildings
+- Well-behaved dogs on leashes are welcome; however, you will not be able to enter buildings.

-- There are bathroom available at the beginning and end of the tour route.
+- There are bathrooms (porta-potties) available at the beginning and end of the tour route.